Eagleshot/GlacierCam/README.md

 * Possible: Ability to add up to 4 cameras on one system

 ### Connectivity
-* 4G, WiFi, Bluetooth, Ethernet (with adapter)
+* 4G, WiFi, Bluetooth and Ethernet (with adapter)
-* Offline time synchronization with GPS
+* Offline time synchronization with built-in GPS
+* Offline operation/fallback possible
-* Offline backup, possibility to have multiple internet sources for backup
+* Possibility to have multiple internet sources for redundancy
-* Possible to add long range data transmission (e.g. LoRa, Satellite, directional antenna)
+* Full data ownership with your own server (e.g. FTP)
+* Can easily be modified/upgraded in the future (e.g. 5G, Satellite internet, directional antennas)

 ### Energy
 * Low power consumption (ca. 0.05 Wh / wake cycle)